 Although there are some question marks over the use of the class of amphetamines, the FDA has never had sufficient evidence of adverse side-effects in the use of phentermine to justify instructing the manufacturer to withdraw it.
 Because it is significantly cheaper than the other appetite suppressants, it dominates the market.

 Independently, the FDA approved Fenfluramine.
 Several hospitals and general practitioners experimented and found that combining Fenfluramine with Phentermine appeared to produce good results.
 This became known as Fen-Phen.

 The combination of two independently approved drugs did not need FDA approval.
 It is always open to physicians to prescribe two or more drugs at the same time.
 In just a few years, this became the cocktail of choice among those wishing to lose weight.

 In 1996, the FDA approved Dexfenfluramine, and a new partner for phentermine was born.
 Then evidence emerged of damage to heart valves.
 The FDA stepped in and both Fenfluramine and Dexfenfluramine were withdrawn from the U.S. market.
 There was never been any suggestion that phentermine itself is a danger to the cardiovascular system.

 As an aside, it is noted that there is a new off-label combination of phentermine with Prozac.
 The use of Prozac is said to delay the onset of tolerance for the phentermine.
 There are no current reports of problems in this combination.

 What is phentermine?

-Phentermine is one of the class of amphetamine drugs.
-It is used as an appetite suppressant, prescribed together with a change in diet, light exercise and counseling to help people reduce their weight.
+Phentermine is one of the classes of amphetamine drugs.
+It is used as an appetite suppressant, prescribed together with a change in diet, light exercise, and counseling to help people reduce their weight.